hasansafwan/docu_hub/README.md

 ## Overview

 This project implements a Retrieval-Augmented Generation (RAG) system using LangGraph for orchestrating the workflow.
-The system provides a flexible document retrieval and question-answering capability with support for multiple document collections and intelligent query routing.
+The system provides a flexible document retrieval and question-answering capability with support for multiple document collections and intelligent query routing, featuring both CLI and web interface options through Chainlit.

 ## 🌟 Key Features